IARU-R1-C5/beacons/README.md

 As of 2025 we are working on web based solution.

 Currently you can find the "database" here in CSV format.

+If you have any questions related to this database please contact: VHFbeacons@iaru-r1.org